anderpups/cmes_pi_builder/README.md

   - rfkill

 ## Questions
-- Do we want the site accessible from the network the Pi is connected to?
-- Should we build on an OS without a desktop environment to save space?
 - Testing protocol
   - Azure arm VM?
 Need to figure out how to emulate wlan0
   - How can we test the pi changing networks?